adamlui/ai-apps/chatgpt-widescreen/docs/README.md

 ## About

-**ChatGPT Widescreen Mode** adds widescreen + fullscreen modes to ChatGPT, so you can enjoy more content unhindered by unnecessary scrolling, thus enhancing your pleasure.
+**ChatGPT Widescreen Mode** adds widescreen + fullscreen modes to ChatGPT, enhancing your viewing pleasure.

 ## Demo